Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 If autocommit mode is enabled, each SQL statement forms a single transaction on its own.
 By default, most of DBMS start the session for each new connection with autocommit enabled, so they do a commit after each SQL statement if that statement did not return an error.
 If a statement returns an error, the commit or rollback behavior depends on the error.

+103. What is the default isolation level used in MySQL?

+REPEATABLE READ

+104. In MySQL autocommit is enabled by default for each session.

+TRUE